paris-branch/dancelor/README.md

 Integration tests are heavier tests on the final product.
 They run using [Selenium]'s Python API and Firefox driver.
 The easiest way to run them is via the `integration` Nix flake check.
-You can also run them directly, provided you have the Firefox web browser.
-It is not provided by the Nix environment.
-You can now run the integration tests by having a properly-configured Dancelor instance running in the background, which you can get with `make dev-test`, and by running `pytest`.
+You can also run them directly, provided you have the Firefox web browser, which is not provided by the Nix environment.
+You can run the integration tests by having a properly-configured Dancelor instance running in the background, which you can get with `make dev-test`, and by running `pytest`.